MinikPLayer/MGEngine/README.md

 # MGEngine
-My current, very Work In Progress attempt at creating a game engine with C++ and OpenGL.
+My current, very much Work In Progress attempt at creating a game engine with C++ and OpenGL.

 ## Design Philosophy
 Create a graphics API agnostic game engine with easy support for model loading, physics and graphics rendering.